movementlabsxyz/movement-docs/docs/general/Mainnet/high_level_architecture.md

 The DA service is used to store transaction data and make it available to the network.
 The service is accessed via [DA light nodes](./node_level_architecture.md#da-light-node).
 The DA service is currently responsible for the following actions:

-- Forming Proto/Movement Network Blocks
+- Forming protoBlocks
 - Signing these blocks
 - Storing digests of the blocks and then posting the digests to Celestia
 - Reading a blob stream of sequenced digests from Celestia
-- Using the blob stream to lookup Proto Blocks
+- Using the blob stream to lookup protoBlocks
-- Construct a Proto Block stream
+- Construct a protoBlock stream

 ## Sequencing